 When you understand these strategies, you can easily manage your own powerful portfolio.

-If you would like more information on this, you can also purchase my presentation on How to Create a Powerful Portfolio.
+If you would like to understand these strategies in more detail, you can also purchase my DVD on How to Create a Powerful Portfolio.

 So what do we expect in the market?
 Watch the video to find out.